owenhdiba/trpl_exercises/README.md

+# *The Rust Programming Language*: Exercise Solutions
-This repository contains solutions to some of the coding exercisees suggested in *The Rust Programming Language*.
+This repository contains solutions to some of the coding exercises suggested in *The Rust Programming Language*.

 ## Included Crates